What Are Some Of The Signs Of Domestic Violence

 Are you in a domestic violence situation?
 Would you know if you were?
 You should look out for some different signs if you think you or someone else you know may be in trouble.
-Domestic violence isn't just about physical violence, and it's important to understand that you could be in an abusive situation without your partner ever laying a hand on you.
-Make sure you take a look at each of these different types of domestic abuse and how they could be affecting you.
+Domestic or dating violence isn't just about physical violence, and it's important to understand that you could be in an abusive situation without your partner ever laying a hand on you.
+Make sure you look at each of these different types of domestic abuse and how they could affect you.

 Signs Of Domestic Violence